 Mini squash fondues

-Serves 2 / Takes 1 hour 5 minutes / V
+Serves 2 / Hands on time 30 mins / Takes 1 hour / V

 2 mini squashes (roughly 550g each) I used onion squash